-Begin by discussing needs of varied learners in your class.
 Hold conversations with your student teacher about the coming week, as well as long-range plans for the entire semester.
 Share planning rationales and decision making with your student teacher.
 Help him or her understand why you use the methods, materials and grouping you do, and how it benefits your students.
 Be open to new ideas your student teacher might share.
 Ask him or her to create lesson plans anytime he or she teaches, and ask deep, probing questions about the plans.
-Have your student teacher explain why he or she is teaching a lesson in a certain way.
+Have your student teacher explain why they are teaching a lesson in a certain way.
 Encourage your student teacher to think deeply about how to engage all learners and differentiate instruction to meet student needs.

-Task 2: Instruction

-What is required of student teachers:

-The instruction task documents enacted teaching and examines elements such as the learning environment, student engagement, and pedagogical choices.
+Task 2: Instruction What is required of student teachers: The instruction task documents enacted teaching and examines elements such as the learning environment, student engagement, and pedagogical choices.
 This task involves filming and uploading 1-2 unedited clips of classroom instruction.
 Prompts in this section ask candidates to discuss how they create a positive learning environment and engage students in learning.
 They also reflect on what they would change about their instruction and justify their responses with evidence from the videos.
 How you can help:

 Help your student obtain active consent from parents for their child's participation.
 Allow your student teacher to conduct a few practice videos before taping the edTPA lessons.
 If needed, offer to help your student teacher with the videotaping of the lesson.
-Throughout the semester, after each lesson your student teacher directs, ask him or her to critically reflect on the experience and think about what he or she might change for future lessons with respect to student outcomes.

-Task 3: Assessment

-What is required of student teachers:

-The assessment task documents the impact of teaching on student learning by requiring an analysis of student learning and examination of feedback provided by the candidate to his/her students.
-Candidates must select one assessment from the learning segment, submit the evaluation criteria for that assessment.

-and analyze whole-class and individual student learning.
+Throughout the semester, after each lesson your student teacher directs, ask him or her to critically reflect on the experience and think about what he or she might change for future lesson.
+Task 3: Assessment What is required of student teachers: The assessment task documents the impact of teaching on student learning by requiring an analysis of student learning and examination of feedback provided by the candidates for his/her students.
+Candidates must select one assessment from the learning segment, submit the evaluation criteria for that assessment, and analyze whole-class and individual student learning.
 Artifacts include a summary of patterns in whole class learning, samples of work from three students, and the feedback given to these students.
 The commentaries include an explanation of how the assessment data will inform next steps for instruction, both for the class and for the individuals.
 How you can help:

 Expose your student teacher to the different forms of assessment you use, and the different types of feedback you give students.
-Encourage your student teacher to develop meaningful assessments throughout the lessons and evaluation criteria related to the lessons he or she teaches.
+Encourage your student teacher to develop meaningful assessments and evaluation criteria related to the lessons he or she teaches.

 School and Community Experiences

-University of Illinois College of Education 120 Education (MC 708) 1310 S. Sixth Street Champaign, IL 61820
+University of Illinois College of Education 120 Education (MC 708) 1310 S. Sixth Street

 Phone: 217-333-2561

+Champaign, IL 61820

-E-mail:
+E-mail: sce@education.illinois.edu

-schoolcommunityexp@education.illinois.edu

 Website:

-http://education.illinois.edu/sce